InnovareSIP/CustomerSuccessScorecard/README.md

 \> py datagenerate.py local mock_data_db

-This would cory all tables from your local mock_data_db and upload them to big query inside of the dataset mock_data_db
+This would copy all tables from your local mock_data_db and upload them to big query inside of the dataset mock_data_db